numerai/example-scripts/signals/alphavantage/README.md

 `key = "<ALPHAVANTAGE API KEY>"` **this needs to be set before running the script.**

-You can generate a premium key by subscribing to [premium membership](https://www.alphavantage.co/premium/).
-This script was created with the lowest 75 calls/minute plan so it would work.
+AlphaVantage has a free key with a limit of 5 API calls per minute.
+For a limit of 75 calls per minute, you can pay $50 USD per month for a [premium key](https://www.alphavantage.co/premium/).
+This script was created for use with the 75 calls per minute plan so it would work.
 This takes around 13 mins to load all US stocks.

-Alpha Vantage offers various typed of data including Stocks, cryptocurrencies, and technical indicators.
+Alpha Vantage offers various types of data including stocks, cryptocurrencies, and technical indicators.
 [Documentation](https://www.alphavantage.co/documentation/).

 ### Data Loading

-Since the API has some rate limits of fixed calls/minute, this script provides two functions for loading the data.
+Since the API has a rate limit of calls per minute, this script provides two functions for loading the data.

 - Sequential
     + This may take over an hour to load all available tickers.